Danielnwachukwu/Enterprise-Phishing-Incident-Response-Threat-Hunting/07_Discovery/README.md

 # Lessons Learned

-Discovery activities often generate a significant number of command-line executions, network queries, and filesystem access events that can provide early indicators of attacker intent.
-Correlating endpoint telemetry with threat intelligence enables defenders to understand attacker objectives, prioritize incident response actions, and identify additional systems that may be at risk.
+The Discovery phase demonstrates how attackers gather critical information before progressing to later stages of an intrusion.

-Organizations should continuously monitor system enumeration commands, unusual DNS activity, network discovery attempts, and access to sensitive files while enriching indicators through trusted threat intelligence platforms.
+Monitoring command-line activity, filesystem access, DNS queries, and network discovery provides valuable insight into attacker objectives.
+Combining endpoint telemetry with trusted threat intelligence enables defenders to identify high-risk indicators, prioritize incident response actions, and better understand the scope of a compromise.